Articles & Indexes

 - Readers' Guide Retrospective (1890 - 1982) (4 concurrent users allowed)

 Article index.
 'The most detailed account of U.S. culture and history you’ll find anywhere.'
-Covers 'Aeronautics, African-Americans, Aging, Archeology, Astronomy, Automobiles, Biographies, Business, Children, Education, Environment, Fashion, Film, Fine Arts, Food, Foreign Affairs, Gardening, Health, History, Hobbies, Home, Journalism, Leisure Activities, Literature, Medicine, Music, News, Nutrition, Photography, Politics, Popular Culture, Radio, Religion, Science, Sports, Technology, Television, Travel.' (from database description on the site) Use Academic Search Premier for coverage of the same topics since 1982.
+Covers 'Aeronautics, African-Americans, Aging, Archeology, Astronomy, Automobiles, Biographies, Business, Children, Education, Environment, Fashion, Film, Fine Arts, Food, Foreign Affairs, Gardening, Health, History, Hobbies, Home, Journalism, Leisure Activities, Literature, Medicine, Music, News, Nutrition, Photography, Politics, Popular Culture, Radio, Religion, Science, Sports, Technology, Television, Travel.' (from database description on the site) Use Academic Search Complete for coverage of the same topics since 1982.

 For students in Organic Chemistry.
 Reaxys provides reaction and substance data searching along with synthesis planning.
 It is an intuitive web-application with powerful and flexible search capabilities, including searching by reaction, substance, and/or numeric property data.
 Reaxys integrates all chemical information from the former Beilstein and Gmelin databases.
 For more information see this Reaxys Overview or the Reaxys Quick Reference Guide (PDF)